A professional home inspection is highly recommended when purchasing a home. It is a great way to

 or decks, the presence of mold or asbestos, radon, and other potential health issues.
 These can

-4. A buyer who WAIVES a property inspection could miss finding out about MAJOR structural
+be very dangerous to the buyer! - A buyer who WAIVES a property inspection could miss finding out about MAJOR structural

 issues like foundation problems, flooding (past or present), discovering old appliances that